In 1978, the Nebraska Legislature established the Nebraska corn checkoff. In fact, it was the first corn checkoff in the nation to be approved.

 How do farmers pay the checkoff?

-Nebraska farmers currently pay the mandatory one-half cent per bushel to the checkoff when their corn is first sold to a buyer.
+Nebraska farmers currently pay the mandatory one cent per bushel to the checkoff when their corn is first sold to a buyer.
 That “first purchaser” could be a grain elevator, feedlot, ethanol plant or cooperative.
 Those first purchasers play an important role by assessing the checkoff at the time of purchase and submitting those funds to the Nebraska Corn Board.

 40 Key Achievements Since 1978